 Alexander County 24 hour

 Race Director Rick French of Alexander County will be at the helm in collaboration with other NC based runners, timing companies and USATF professionals.
 Rick’s ultrarunning pedigree goes back to the early 90’s and he is an early member of the North Carolina based Mangum Track Club.
-Rick and his Alexander County team have successfully hosted many successful events in Alexander County over the years including the popular Vertical Mile races at Rocky Face Mountain Recreation Area.
+Rick and his Alexander County team have successfully hosted many successful events in Alexander County over the years including the 1st annual Alexander County 24-hour in 2021 and the popular Vertical Mile races at Rocky Face Mountain Recreation Area.

 Collaborators for the race include: